cs3216/cs3216.github.io/assignments/facebook.md

 Since you are creating a social application, it is time to talk about a very important topic: user privacy.
-Clearly, the Internet has become a huge part of people’s lives.
+Clearly, the Internet has become a huge part of people's lives.
 People usually have a expectation that their personal data is safe and will not be shared with anyone without their consent.
 When a company fails to meet that expectation, things become ugly.